aryan-goyal/Pandas-Data-Prep/README.md

 The solution was developed in Python using the pandas library.

-The [cleanedData](https://github.com/aryan-goyal/Snapcommerce-F2021/blob/main/cleanedData) file containes the data after the transformations have been applied.
+The [cleanedData](https://github.com/aryan-goyal/Snapcommerce-F2021/blob/main/cleanedData) file contains the data after the transformations have been applied.

 ## 1. FlightCodes column